githubnext/gpt4-with-calc/docs/report.md

 ### New Approach, Step 2

-We evaluate the arithmetic using Python by adding `import numpy as np`, evaluating and printing:
+We evaluate the calculations using Python by adding `import numpy as np`, evaluating and printing:

 ```
 shares_2022 [21, 20, 26, 28]